InfosecMatter/Minimalistic-offensive-security-tools/README.md

 smblogin hosts.txt CORP\bkpadmin P@ssw0rd
 ```

-The extra mini version lacks check for port tcp/445, otherwise the functionality is the same.
+**Note**: The extra mini version lacks check for port tcp/445, otherwise the functionality is the same.

 For more information, visit https://www.infosecmatter.com/minimalistic-smb-login-bruteforcer/